Accenture/reactive-interaction-gateway/examples/rig-kafka-pub-sub-example/example/README.md

       KAFKA_LISTENERS: INSIDE://0.0.0.0:9092,OUTSIDE://0.0.0.0:9094
 ```

 You'll see below when we ssh into the container, from the CLI there we use 9092.
+We also use 9092 for our example app's web container.

-However our Springboot application yaml is the public facing 9094
+However if we run our Springboot application locally, the application yaml is the public facing 9094.

 ```yml
 spring: